coins/bitcoin-scripts/modular-arithmetic.md

 ```

 The above can be easily generalized for n-bit words.
-A right shift then requires `9n+7` instructions.
+A right shift then requires `9(n-1)+7` instructions.

 #### Right Shift by 3 bits

 A right shift by multiple bits is even cheaper.
+A right shift by `k` bits requires `9(n-k) + 7k` instructions.
 Here an example of a shift by 3 bits

 ```
 btcdeb "[